ayousuf23/PrayerTimePlugin/README.md

 -Rainmeter 2.3 beta or higher.

--NewtonSoft.Json DLL must be kept in the same directory as Rainmeter.exe
+-Newtonsoft.Json.dll and Newtonsoft.Json.xml must be kept in the same directory as Rainmeter.exe

 **Credits:**